Former Trump casino where stars played goes out with a bang

 The former Trump Plaza casino was imploded after falling into such disrepair that chunks of the building began peeling off and crashing to the ground.

-A series of loud explosions rocked the building around 9 a.m., and it started to collapse almost like a wave from back to front until it went straight down in a giant cloud of dust that enveloped the beach and Boardwalk.
-Overall, it took the structure less than 20 seconds to collapse.
+A series of loud explosions around 9 a.m. rocked the building, which started to collapse in a wave from back to front until it plunged straight down in a giant cloud of dust that enveloped the beach and Boardwalk.
+Overall, it took the structure less than 20 seconds to implode.

-“I got chills,” Mayor Marty Small said.
+“I got chills,” Atlantic City Mayor Marty Small said.
 “This is a historic moment.
 It was exciting.”

 He estimated the remaining pile of rubble is about eight stories tall, and would be removed by June 10.
 Some of it could be used by environmentalists interested in building an artificial fishing reef off the coast of Atlantic City.